 The most recent incident occurred in Perth in February 2018 when a container of electrical components from Italy was unpacked at a commercial establishment.
 A large number of dead and live brown marmorated stink bugs were found.

 The bugs were reported quickly to the Department of Agriculture and Water Resources and swift action was taken to secure the goods and the container.
-The department has treated the infested goods which remain under biosecurity control, and the container has been sent for treatment.
-The department has also fumigated the warehouse.
+The department treated the infested goods, the container, and the warehouse was also fumigated.

-The Western Australian Department of Primary Industries and Regional Development (DPIRD) has set traps within the vicinity of the premises.
+The Western Australian Department of Primary Industries and Regional Development (DPIRD) set traps within the vicinity of the premises, and these continue to be checked on a regular basis There have been no further detections to date.

-Brown marmorated stink bug is a high priority pest which is well known to stow away in cargo coming out of the northern hemisphere between September and April each year.
+Brown marmorated stink bug is a high priority pest which seeks out a place to hide over winter, often congregating in items where they are sheltered.
+For this reason, they are well known to stow away in cargo coming out of the northern hemisphere between September and April each year.

 Every year the department reviews the import conditions in time for the brown marmorated stink bug season which begins in September.